autonity/docs.autonity.org/content/docs/oracle/run-oracle/_index.md

    - `<ORACLE_KEYFILE>` specifies the path to your oracle server key file, e.g. `../aut/keystore/oracle.key`
    - `<PWD>` is the password to your oracle server key file
    - `<WS_ADDRESS>` is the WebSocket IP Address of your connected Autonity Go Client node (see [install Autonity, networks](/node-operators/install-aut/#network)
-   - `<PLUGINS_CONF_FILE>` is the path to the plugins YAML configuration file `plugins-conf.yml` (defaults to `./build/bin/plugins/plugins-conf.yml`).
+   - `<PLUGINS_CONF_FILE>` is the path to the plugins YAML configuration file `plugins-conf.yml` (defaults to `./plugins-conf.yml`).

-Oracle server will connect to external data sources using the providers in the `/plugins` subdirectory and begin submitting price reports to the connected node.
+Oracle server will connect to external data sources using the providers in the `./plugins` subdirectory and begin submitting price reports to the connected node.

 {{< alert title="Info" >}}
-See the [Autonity Oracle Server command-line reference](/reference/cli/oracle/#usage) for all available flags.
-Options can be set as system environment variables or directly in the terminal.
+See the [Autonity Oracle Server command-line reference](/reference/cli/oracle/#usage) for all available command-line option flags.
+Configuration can be set using system environment variables or directly in the terminal as console flags.
+See the oracle server's GitHub repo [README, Configuration <i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity-oracle#configuration) section for more detail.

-By default oracle server will use data source providers packaged in the server release `/plugins` subdirectory.
+By default oracle server will use data source providers packaged in the server release `./plugins` subdirectory.

 New plugins are configured by simply adding the binary code to the `/plugins` directory.
 See [Installing data source plugins](/oracle/install-oracle/#install-plugin).